Angel-125/Sandcastle/source/Sandcastle/bin/Debug/API.md

 Callback to see if the part's gravity requirements are met.
 ### pressureRequrementsMet
 Callback to see if the part's pressure requirements are met.
+### onSpawnPrintedPart
+Callback to let the controller to spawn the printed part.
 ### isPrinting
 Flag indicating that the printer is printing
 ### part
 The Part associated with the UI.
 ### whitelistedCategories
 Whitelisted categories that the printer can print from.
+### showPartSpawnButton
+Flag to indicate whether or not to show the part spawn button.
 ## Methods